 So how did you take measures to help yourself?

 I spent 30 days in an intensive program.
-I actually checked into a halfway house, with a bunch of guys recovering from alcohol and drugs.
+I actually checked into a halfway house, with a bunch of guys in recovery.
 At the time, it was scary.
 I didn’t really understand how it was going to help me.
 But in hindsight, it helped me a lot.
 A 12-step meeting is a 12-step meeting.

 How do you feel now about your recovery?